arangodb/release-test-automation/README.md

 Using cleanup.py to clean out the system
 ----------------------------------------
 `cleanup.py` will try to invoke all known cleanup mechanisms, to bring your system as much as possible into a 'pure' state.

+ - `--zip` switches from system packages to the tar.gz/zip package for the cleanup.

 Source distribution
 -------------------